 I hated him – full-on, ugly hate – for his ability to sleep through such noise when I was tired to the core.
 In my exhausted fog, I even called him out on it and accused him of faking it because his selective hearing was so superhumanly impressive.
 And want to know what else I resented (other than him simply drawing breath)?
 His teeny, tiny, useless man nipples, whereas mine leaked, were red raw and resembled Big Mac patties.

 That’s not to say I didn’t enjoy the whole breastfeeding journey with both my kids – I totally did and was mega thankful to my lady lumps by the time it was all over.
 But a part of me got frustrated at times that I was the one who couldn’t get more than three hours’ sleep at a time.
 That I was the one solely responsible for keeping our progeny alive (my second child also refused to take a bottle, so yay to that).

-I guess after all my rambling, what I’m trying to say is this: dads, while you may feel a bit useless in the breastfeeding arena, there are still a lot of things you can do to support your partner and ensure she doesn’t set off an air horn in your face out of spite – or worse.
+I guess after all my rambling, what I’m trying to say is this.
+Dads and breastfeeding may seem hard.
+But it doesn’t have to be.
+You see, guys, while you may feel a bit useless in the breastfeeding arena, there are still a lot of things you can do to support your partner and ensure she doesn’t set off an air horn in your face out of spite – or worse.

 Do this… and stay breathing

 The next time you’re tempted to ‘accidentally’ elbow your sleeping husband in the face when he sleeps through an off-the-Richter-scale baby-screaming sesh, waft these tips under his nose instead.
 Tell him: follow the advice, live another day.
 Or ignore at your peril…